Tax Deferred Annuity

 Guarantee of Income Deposits:

-All fixed (or indexed) annuities provide this guarantee, 100% guarantee of funds deposited.
-Your funds in a guarantee annuity are fully protected against loss of your original deposit regardless of any outside condition.
+All fixed (or indexed) annuities provide this guarantee, the guarantee of funds on deposit are based on the insurance companies ability to pay claims.
+The insurance industry is one of the most highly regulated of any industry Your funds in a guaranteed annuity are fully protected against loss of your original deposit regardless of any outside condition.

 Guarantee of Settlement Or Income Options: